lodenrogue/hith/README.md

 "Hello, world!"
 ```

 There's no separate boolean type.
-Truth is `t`; Every value other than `nil` is truthy in a conditional — numbers, strings, and non-empty lists included:
+Truth is `t`; Every value other than
+`nil` is truthy in a conditional including numbers, strings, and
+non-empty lists:

 ```lisp
 >>> (if nil 1 2)
 2